 - Have a minor or second major.
 Graduates who know math and something else are most desirable.
 Choose a minor that you enjoy.
 Physics, Computer Science, Engineering, Economics and Business all fit in well with Math.
 But English or a foreign language also make sense.

 - Get involved!
 Employers like to hire people who can work well with others.
 Extra curricular activities or jobs where you work with others and learn to communicate with others are the sort of thing employers look for.

-- Take advantage of summer jobs are any internship opportunities you can find.
-The more experience you can get the more hirable you are.
+- Take advantage of summer jobs or any internship opportunities you can find.
+The more experience you can get the more hireable you are.